-HOW TO WORK THE EDGES OF LEATHER?
+HOW TO WORK LEATHER EDGES?

 VEGETABLE OR MINERAL TANNED LEATHER

-- Sand the edge with an abrasive sponge (medium fine - 240 grit) or a sanding block.
+- Sand the edge with an abrasive sponge (medium-fine - 240 grit) or a sanding block.
 Always sand in the same direction, at a 45° angle to the edge and towards the grain side of the leather.

-- Place beeswax directly on the slice.
+- Apply beeswax directly to the edge.

 DISCOVER OUR CARBON SANDING BLOCKS WITH SANDPAPER

-Practical for sanding the edges of leather!
+Practical for sanding leather edges!

 FOR VEGETABLE TANNED LEATHERS ONLY

-WHAT IS THE BOMBER?
+WHAT IS FILLER?

 WHAT HEATING POWER SHOULD I CHOOSE?